The Barbarians (board game): Reception

 Reviewers generally thought these games were good for a short session.

 In the June 1981 issue of The Space Gamer (Issue 40), Gregory Courter commented that "All in all, The Barbarians are excellent beginning war games.
 They are also pretty good as short fill-in games."

+In Issue 50 of the British wargaming magazine Perfidious Albion, Charles Vasey called this "A truly silly set of games this ...
+In complexity it is simple but has some neat twists.
+What seems to be the problem is the lack of balance."
+Vasey concluded, "More abstract game than history, pretty ace if you feel like hurting people smaller than yourself.
+You'll love it ya wimps!
+(Good game for novices)."

 In Issue 36 of Phoenix (March–April 1982), Paul King was impressed with the quality of the components of the two included games.
 He liked the automatic balance of Sack of Rome, since although the fall of Rome was inevitable, playing two back-to-back games gave both players an opportunity to win.
 He found Mongol to be severely unbalanced in favor of the Mongol player saying, "I have rarely seen the Mongols fail to [win], often winning by mid-game in some cases.
 Although he was troubled by a lack of historical accuracy in either game, he concluded "The Barbarians provides us with two easy to play games, but lacking in true historicity [...]
 At the same time, I must recommend this offering from Yaquinto for the beginner, the young player and as a handy beer and pretzels game for everyone else."